Pollution of the Hudson River: Lead chromate

+Microorganics

+The Hudson carries many "micro-organics", which means pharmaceuticals and pesticides.
+Prominent in the Hudson are gabapentin, metolachlor, and sucralose.

+Zebrafish mussels

 In 1991, zebra mussels, an invasive species, first appeared in the Hudson River, causing the near-disappearance of native pearly mussels.

-In 2010, the NYSDEC determined that the Indian Point Energy Center, a nuclear power plant in Buchanan, was violating the Clean Water Act because of its large withdrawals of water from the Hudson, which kills millions of fish and other aquatic organisms each year.
-The state requested that Entergy, the plant operator, replace its fish screens with cooling towers to mitigate the environmental impacts.
-In 2017 the State of New York and Entergy reached agreement that the Indian Point plant would close in 2021.
-The plant permanently stopped generating energy on April 30, 2021.

 Effects

-The PCBs caused extensive contamination of fish in the river and apparently triggered a rapid evolutionary change in the Atlantic tomcod, which after about 50 years of exposure evolved a two amino acid change in its AHR2 receptor gene, causing the receptor to bind more weakly with PCBs than normal.
-The mutation does not prevent the tomcods from accumulating PCBs in their bodies and passing them on to striped bass and whatever else eats them.
-This system of passing contamination on to larger organisms is also known as biomagnification.
-The toxic chemicals also accumulated in sediments that settled to the river bottom.
+Fish

 In 1976 NYSDEC banned all fishing in the Upper Hudson because of health concerns with PCBs.
 It also issued advisories restricting the consumption of fish caught within a 20 mi long segment of the Hudson River from Hudson Falls to Troy.

 Fish advisories issued by the New York State Department of Health (DOH) remain in effect as of late 2022.
 DOH recommends eating no fish caught from the South Glens Falls Dam to the Federal Dam at Troy.
 Women over 50 and children under 15 are not advised to eat any fish caught south of the Palmer Falls Dam in Corinth, while others are advised to eat anywhere from one to four meals per month of Hudson River fish, depending on species and location caught.
 The Department of Health cites mercury, PCBs, dioxin, and cadmium as the chemicals impacting fish in these areas.

+PCBs

 PCBs are thought to be responsible for health concerns that include neurological disorders, lower IQ and poor short-term memory (active memory), hormonal disruption, suppressed immune system, cancer, skin irritations, Parkinson's disease, ADHD, heart disease, and diabetes.
 PCB contamination in humans may come from drinking the contaminated water, absorption through the skin, eating contaminated aquatic life, and/or inhaling volatilized PCBs.
 PCB contamination is especially dangerous for pregnant and nursing women.
 The contamination can reach the fetus and potentially cause birth defects.
 Contamination through breast milk can also have harmful effects on the child indirectly.